nikogura/gomason/README.md

 If I have to explain why it's important to prove your code is working... nah.
 You're supposed to understand that all on your own.

+If you have access to a CI system, Gomason isn't going to impress you- unless like me you like making sure all t's are crossed and all i's are dotted *before* you commit and push.
+Pushing things that fail is harmless if you have a good branching model and you adhere to it, but it's still embarassing.

+Gomason comes from an experience where management was so astounding **anti-testing** *(yeah, I couldn't believe it either.)* that I needed to come up with a way to do clean-room CI testing quickly, easily and transparently, but also fly under the weather.
+They didn't need to know I was 'wasting time' testing my work.

-Gomason uses gox to do it's compiling.
+Gomason uses ```gox``` the Go cross compiler  to do it's compiling.
 It builds whatever versions you like, but they need to be specified in the metadata.json file detailed below in gox-like format.

 ## Config